ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Nebraska-Lincoln requires a minimum of 120 credit hours to complete a bachelor's degree.

-Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
 University of Nebraska-Lincoln accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of Nebraska-Lincoln has a summer session, so students can earn credits during the summer.

-NOTE: Around 66% of students who start college at University of Nebraska-Lincoln graduate within six years.
+NOTE: Around 65% of students who start college at University of Nebraska-Lincoln complete all the credits required within six years.

 Accelerated Degree Program